-FILING DEADLINE: MONDAY, APRIL 15, 2019
+FILING DEADLINE: WEDNESDAY, APRIL 15, 2020

-The normal April 15 filing deadline will fall on a Monday this year.
-On April 16, Emancipation Day will be observed by Washington, D.C., and by the IRS.
+The normal April 15 filing deadline will fall on a Wednesday this year.
+On April 16, Emancipation Day will be observed by Washington, D.C.
+However, Emancipation Day is not a factor this year for purposes of the filing deadline for Rhode Island personal income tax returns and payments.

-Thus, the federal and Rhode Island filing deadline this year is Monday, April 15, 2019; Emancipation Day is not a factor this year for federal and Rhode Island returns filed for Rhode Islanders.
-All resident and nonresident Rhode Island personal income tax returns and related payments for tax year 2018 must be e-filed or postmarked on or before 11:59 p.m. on April 15, 2019.
-(Six-month extensions are allowed, but they are extensions of the time to file, not of the time to pay.)
+Thus, the Rhode Island filing deadline this year is Wednesday, April 15, 2020.
+All resident and nonresident Rhode Island personal income tax returns and related payments for tax year 2019 must be e-filed or postmarked on or before 11:59 p.m. on April 15, 2020.

-Sunday Monday Tuesday April 14, 2019 Closed April 15, 2019 Filing deadline April 16, 2019 Emancipation Day observed
+Tuesday Wednesday Thursday April 14, 2020 April 15, 2020 Filing deadline April 16, 2020 Emancipation Day (Washington, D.C.)